artificialfintelligence/dezc/Week1/Notes.md

 # Notes for Week 1

-## Setting up PostgreSQL in a Docker container
+## Setting up PostgreSQL in a Docker Container

 Run the Docker container.
 If we don't have the image already, it'll download it from Docker Hub the first time we run this.
 ``` bash